moshix/mvs/README.md

 31. a disassembler

-32. Sample parameterhandling jobs, and much, much more
+32. Sample parameterhandling jobs,

+33.  submit bash script for z/OS or MVS workflow in vim, and more...much, much more